Uke-Boy/gba/.setup-info/Code-Gen/JS-GEN/readme.md

-# Place a File named "filenames.txt" in the folder named "gen"
+### Put all of your file names in a list in "filenames.txt" in the folder "gen"

 ## Now there are a few components you may have to change.